 This flag is used in Israel by the transgender community.
 It has a bright green background so that it will easily stand out when displayed in public.
 The transgender symbol in the middle of the flag represents the trans community.

-This flag, created by graphic designer Michelle Lindsay, is seen in Ontario and was first displayed on the Transgender Day of Remembrance in Ottawa in 2010.
+These transgender flags, created by graphic designer Michelle Lindsay, are seen in Ontario and were first displayed on the Transgender Day of Remembrance in Ottawa in 2010.
 This design includes a pink stripe and a blue stripe, representing the classic female and male colors.
 The transgender icon appears in the center of the flag in white.

 Another alternative design was made by trans man Jonathan Andrew in San Francisco in 1999 and published on his website.
 The flag’s design is similar to the more famous Helms design.
 There are alternating light pink and light blue stripes separated by smaller white stripes.
 The combined Venus and Mars symbol, the transgender icon, appears in the top left of the flag in lavender.
 The pink and blue are female and male identities while the white represents those “in between”.